-General Monitors recommends that the Model S4000T Intelligent Sensor be calibrated one hour after start-up, and again 24 hours after initial start-up, and that the calibration be checked at least every ninety (90) days, to ensure system integrity.
-General Monitors is not implying that the customer should expect problems with sensor life or stability, but "frequent" calibration checks merely ensure the integrity of the life protecting equipment.
+General Monitors recommends that the Model S4000C Intelligent Sensor be calibrated one hour after start-up, and that the calibration be checked at least every ninety (90) days to ensure system integrity.
+Frequent calibration checks ensure the integrity of the life protecting equipment.